CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 The maximum number of rules that the switch hardware can process depends on:

-- The mix of IPv4 and IPv6 rules; Cumulus Linux does not support the maximum number of rules for both IPv4 and IPv6 simultaneously.
+- The combination of IPv4 and IPv6 rules; Cumulus Linux does not support the maximum number of rules for both IPv4 and IPv6 simultaneously.
 - The number of default rules that Cumulus Linux provides.
 - Whether the rules apply on ingress or egress.
 - Whether the rules are in {{<link url="#nonatomic-update-mode-and-atomic-update-mode" text="atomic or nonatomic mode">}}; Cumulus Linux uses nonatomic mode rules when you enable nonatomic updates.